Will SMU cover the spread vs. West Virginia? Betting Trends, Record ATS

 SMU Betting Records & Stats

-- In 15 games last season, SMU and its opponents scored more than 143.5 combined points.
+- SMU's games last season went over this contest's total of 143.5 points 15 times.

-- SMU's contests last season had an average of 145.8 points, 2.3 more than this game's over/under.
+- SMU games had an average of 145.8 points last season, 2.3 more than the over/under for this game.

 - SMU won 11 games against the spread last season, while failing to cover 18 times.

-- SMU won seven of the 12 games it was the moneyline favorite last season (58.3%).
+- SMU won seven of the 12 games it was favored on the moneyline last season (58.3%).

 SMU vs. West Virginia Over/Under Stats